Transportation inequalities for non-globally dissipative SDEs with jumps via Malliavin calculus and coupling: Main results

 \begin{remark} The reason for the particular form of the equation (\ref{twoNoisesSDE}) is that in order to construct a coupling leading to the inequality (\ref{initialPerturbationInequality}) we need a suitable additive component of the noise.
 We can either use $(B_t^1)_{t \geq 0}$ if the condition (1) holds, or $(L_t)_{t \geq 0}$ if the condition (2) holds.
 The constants $\widetilde{C}$ and $\widetilde{c}$ depend on which noise we use.
 In particular, the constant $\widetilde{c}$ is either equal to $c$ defined by (\ref{defcEberle}) if we use $(B_t^1)_{t \geq 0}$ or to $c_1$ defined by (\ref{defc1}) if we use $(L_t)_{t \geq 0}$.
 On the other hand, if we have only a multiplicative Gaussian noise but the coefficient $\sigma$~is such that $\sigma \sigma^T$ is uniformly positive definite, we can use Lemma \ref{diffusionSplittingLemma} below to decompose this noise and extract an additive component satisfying (1).
 Without such an assumption on $\sigma$, Remark 2 in \cite{eberle} indicates that it might still be possible to perform a suitable construction, using the so-called Kendall-Cranston coupling, although this might significantly increase the level of sophistication of the proof.
 In the case of the jump noise, as far as we know there are currently no methods for obtaining couplings leading to inequalities like (\ref{initialPerturbationInequality}) in the case of purely multiplicative noise, and the recent papers treating this kind of problems (see e.g. \cite{jwang4}, \cite{majka} and \cite{luowang}) use methods that rely on the noise having at least some additive component. \end{remark}

-\begin{remark} In \cite{majka}, the coupling $(X_t,Y_t)_{t \geq 0}$ constructed for an equation of the form $dX_t = b(X_t)dt + dL_t$ is shown to exist as a weak solution to some $2d$-dimensional SDE.
-However, it is possible to modify the argument therein to prove that it is actually a~unique strong solution and this is also what we obtain above in Theorem \ref{mainCouplingTheorem}.
-See the discussion in Section \ref{sectionCouplingPureJump} for details.
+\begin{remark} The coupling process $(X_t,Y_t)_{t \geq 0}$ is constructed as a unique strong solution to some $2d$-dimensional SDE.
 This allows us to infer that $(X_t,Y_t)_{t \geq 0}$ is in fact a~Markov process (see e.g. Theorem 6.4.5 in \cite{apple} or Proposition 4.2 in \cite{albeverio}, where it is shown how the Markov property follows from the uniqueness in law of solutions to SDEs with jumps).
 As a~consequence, we see that the inequality (\ref{initialPerturbationInequality}) actually implies that for any $0 \leq s \leq t$ we have

 \end{remark}